momentohq/public-dev-docs/docs/cache/develop/sdks/elixir/index.md

 ## Requirements

 - [Elixir version 1.14](https://elixir-lang.org/install.html) or higher is required.
-- A Momento Api Key is required; you can get one from the [Momento Web Console](https://console.gomomento.com/).
+- A Momento API Key is required; you can get one from the [Momento Web Console](https://console.gomomento.com/).

 ## Resources